rhiot/gitbook/contributing/index.md

 ## Code style

-We use same code style than ASF and Camel projects.
+Rhiot project uses same code style than ASF and Camel projects.
 You can find correct checkstyle file into `$RHIOT/contribution`